Everything PR News

 Why agencies fire clients

-Three categories of trigger account for nearly all public agency-fires-client cases since 2015:
+Three categories of trigger account for nearly all public agency-fires-client cases:

 Agencies that have run this play credibly share a structure.
 Written notice within contractual terms.
-A short public statement only if the relationship was previously disclosed.
-No commentary on the client's behavior or industry beyond what is required for legal closure.
+A short public statement only when the relationship was previously disclosed.
+No commentary on the client's behavior beyond what is required for legal closure.
 Internal employee communication that explains the decision in business terms.
 New business development that targets accounts adjacent to the cleared category to backfill revenue.

 The unwritten rule

 The agency-fires-client move only works as a reputation asset if it is rare.
 Firms that fire clients regularly look unstable.
 Firms that fire clients once every several years on a defensible basis look principled.
-The discipline is to be selective, prepared to defend the decision in writing, and willing to take the revenue hit.
 Grayling took a 17% sales hit.
-Edelman took the API revenue.
-Both decisions were treated as net positives for the firms involved over the subsequent two to three years.
+The bet was that the cleared book would compound into stronger growth in subsequent cycles.

 Can a PR firm legally fire a client?